Article

 HMRC’s developing approach to ESS-related fraud

 HMRC first identified use of ESS tools during the pandemic when businesses were using devices to support their claims to the Coronavirus Job Retention Scheme.
-Eventually, its investigation work helped identify the suppliers of these ESS tools which, in turn, enabled HMRC to establish all businesses who had purchased such tools.
+Eventually, its investigation work helped identify the suppliers of these ESS tools which, in turn, enabled HMRC to establish all businesses who had purchased them.
 In late 2022, HMRC issued a series of targeted ‘nudge’ letters to businesses it suspected of having purchased ESS tools.
 The nudge letters made the businesses aware of HMRC’s suspicions and encouraged them to make a voluntary disclosure.

 The campaign didn't have the desired effect, with around one in seven businesses responding to the nudge letter.
 HMRC has advised us that it received considerably fewer disclosures than anticipated and that, consequently, it has spent time formulating a plan to tackle suspected users of ESS tools.